lx1r/helpers/README.md

 `out(func)`

-A variable attribute to define deffered function.
+A variable attribute to define cleanup function.

 * `func` -  a function invoked when the variable goes out of scope, predefined functions: `close`, `fclose`, `free`, `vfree`.